brahyerr/dotfiles-public/README.md

 - To have the same icons I do, you need the *Cozette* (HiDpi version) font.

 Things are very messy, and I haven't bothered committing to cleaning it up yet because I'm still working on some stuff.
 Clone at your own risk. \
 I mean, nothing catastrophic will happen.
-Your eyes just might get cursed.
+Just that, your eyes just might get cursed.